Quasi-normal modes of naked singularities in presence of non-linear scalar fields: Introduction

 \section{Introduction}

 Successful detections of gravitational waves \cite{GW150914,catalog-GW} and the emerging prospects for multi-messenger astronomy \cite{MultimessengerAstr} have opened up new possibilities to test the gravitational theories in the strong field regime.
 This stimulated a surge of attention to damped oscillations of perturbed astrophysical objects as a source of gravitational radiation.
-These oscillations, known as quasi-normal modes \cite{Nollert1999,Kokkotas1999LRR, Berti2009, Konoplya2011} carry important information about properties of relativistic objects, which, in particular, can be used, for example, to distinguish the black holes from the naked singularities arising in General Relativity (GR) and/or competing theories.
-In this paper, we analyze theories with minimally coupled self-interacting scalar field (SF), which can be considered as simplest modifications of GR.
+These oscillations, known as quasi-normal modes \cite{Nollert1999,Kokkotas1999LRR, Berti2009, Konoplya2011} carry important information about properties of relativistic objects, which, in particular, can be used, for example, to distinguish the black holes from the naked singularities arising in various gravitational theories.
+In this paper, we analyze theories with minimally coupled self-interacting scalar field (SF), which may be considered as simplest modifications of the General Relativity.
 On the other hand, self-interacting SF is a workhorse of huge number of models dealing with the inflation of the Universe, dark energy etc.